Religion in Canada: Islam

 Four years after Canada's founding in 1867, the 1871 Canadian Census found 13 Muslims among the population.
 The first Canadian mosque was constructed in Edmonton in 1938, when there were approximately 700 Muslims in the country.
 This building is now part of the museum at Fort Edmonton Park.
 The years after World War II saw a small increase in the Muslim population.
 However, Muslims were still a distinct minority.
 It was only with the removal of European immigration preferences in the late 1960s that Muslims began to arrive in significant numbers.

 According to Canada's 2001 census, there were 579,740 Muslims in Canada, just under 2% of the population.
 In 2006, the Muslim population was estimated to be 0.8 million or about 2.6%.
 In 2010, the Pew Research Centre estimated there were about 0.9 million Muslims in Canada.
 In the 2011 National Housing Survey, Muslims constituted 3.2% of the population making them largest religious adherents after Christianity.
-Islam is the fastest growing religion in Canada.
 Sunni Islam is followed by the majority while there are significant numbers of Shia Muslims.
 Ahmadiyya also has a significant proportion with more than 25,000 Ahmadis living in Canada.
 There are also non-denominational Muslims.
+As of the 2021 census, the percentage of Muslims in Canada is 4.9%.

 In 2007, the CBC introduced a popular television sitcom called Little Mosque on the Prairie, a contemporary reflection and critical commentary on attitudes towards Islam in Canada.
 In 2008, the Prime Minister of Canada, Stephen Harper, visited the Baitun Nur Mosque, the largest mosque in Canada for its inaugural session with the Head of the Ahmadiyya Muslim Community.

 Judaism

 The Jewish community in Canada is almost as old as the nation itself.
-The earliest documentation of Jews in Canada are British Army records from the Seven Years' War from 1754.
-In 1760, General Jeffrey Amherst, 1st Baron Amherst attacked and won Montreal for the British.
-In his regiment there were several Jews, including four among his officer corps, most notably Lieutenant Aaron Hart who is considered the father of Canadian Jewry.
+The earliest documentation of Jews in Canada is British Army records from the Seven Years' War from 1754.
 In 1807, Ezekiel Hart was elected to the legislature of Lower Canada, becoming the first Jew in the British Empire to hold an official position.
 Hart was sworn in on a Hebrew Bible as opposed to a Christian Bible.
 The next day an objection was raised that Hart had not taken the oath in the manner required for sitting in the assembly – an oath of abjuration, which would have required Hart to swear "on the true faith of a Christian".
 Hart was expelled from the assembly, only to be re-elected two more times.
 In 1768, the first synagogue in Canada was built in Montreal, the Spanish and Portuguese Synagogue of Montreal.
-In 1832, partly because of the work of Ezekiel Hart, a law was passed that guaranteed Jews the same political rights and freedoms as Christians.
+In 1832, a law was passed in Lower Canada that guaranteed Jews the same political rights and freedoms as Christians.